timroes/www.timroes.de/content/posts/javascript-tooling-jungle.md

 Gradle, it might become very confusing that you have to use several different tools to do the "same" in JavaScript.

-In this post I want to explain how these different tools interact woth each other and what each of it does.
+In this post I want to explain how these different tools interact with each other and what each of it does.
 If you are missing a tool, you would like to see explained in this post, please feel free to leave a comment below.